-And if you’re not vegetarian, some pan-fried prawns or chicken go well in this recipe too!
+And if you’re not vegetarian, some pan-fried prawns or chunks of chicken breast are both great options!
 We highly recommend our 15-Minute Red Pesto Pasta With Prawns too!

 No problem!
 These days, you can find a bunch of different types of vegan pesto in large supermarkets.
-Our personal favourite is Sacla Vegan Basil Pesto.
+Our personal favorite brand is Sacla Vegan Basil Pesto.
 It’s really fragrant with basil and tastes creamy too!

 Skip the cheese and use nutritional yeast instead!
 It’s by far our favourite vegan ingredient!
 We use Engevita!

 I love serving almost all pasta dishes on a bed of greens.
-Watercress, rocket, spinach, all work great.
-We used mixed baby leaves on this occasion.
+Watercress, rocket, and spinach, all work great.
+We used baby spinach on this occasion.